 Known during his lifetime as a technically sophisticated realist who favored the play of light and shadows on weathered barns and stately trees, Lucioni contributed to the genre that art historian Bruce Robertson has termed “Yankee Modernism.”
 Lucioni, along with Paul Sample, Maxfield Parrish, and even Charles Sheeler and Andrew Wyeth, depicted a landscape and a people, orderly yet odd, who embodied an idealized set of “American” values in an era of great social and political change.

-Luigi Lucioni: Modern Light will seek to: (1) define Lucioni’s role in the New York art world and the history of American modernism; (2) offer an intimate view into the relationship between the artist and patron Electra Havemeyer Webb; (3) explore the artist’s immigrant and queer identities, neither of which have been the focus of a major public art exhibition; and (4) unpack Lucioni’s paintings and works on paper via a close examination of the artist’s materials, methods, and techniques
+Luigi Lucioni: Modern Light seeks to: (1) define Lucioni’s role in the New York art world and the history of American modernism; (2) offer an intimate view into the relationship between the artist and patron Electra Havemeyer Webb; (3) explore the artist’s immigrant and queer identities, neither of which have been the focus of a major public art exhibition; and (4) unpack Lucioni’s paintings and works on paper via a close examination of the artist’s materials, methods, and techniques

 Murphy Gallery, Pizzagalli Center for Art and Education